paul-hammant/tbd/content/observed-habits/index.md

 ### Every Day is the same

-Ignoring meetings, Developers commit/push at the same rate regardless of the day of the week or the week of the month.
+Ignoring meetings, developers commit/push at the same rate regardless of the day of the week or the week of the month.
+This is a reinforcement of the No Code Freeze suggestion above.

 ## Quick Reviews